raymondnes/Typescript-tutorial/README.md

      let b: number = 6
      let c: number = 2 -->

-## 'noEmitOnError' is a tsconfig.json settings that is required if you don't want the compiler to compile when an error is observed on the typescript file.
+### 'noEmitOnError' is a tsconfig.json settings that is required if you don't want the compiler to compile when an error is observed on the typescript file.

 ## Typescript Terminologies

 ### Typescript is a strongly typed language.
 It is a statically typed language which means types are checked at compile time.

-## Benefits Includes
+## <em> Benefits Includes </em>
 <ul>
     <li> Self documenting </li>
     <li> Catching Errors during development</li>